Quality, Safety and Compliance at the heart of all we do

 The FIS Vetting Process

-Membership is not automatic and applicants are subject to strict vetting procedures (built around the FIS PPP (Product Process People) Quality Framework.
+Membership is not automatic and applicants are subject to strict vetting procedures (built around the concept of organisational capability and the FIS PPP (Product Process People) Quality Framework).
 Not only are members vetted on application, they are vetted every three years to ensure that they continue to meet the high standards FIS demands.
 Ongoing vetting comprises an on-site assessment, plus a detailed documentary review.

 The FIS Code of Conduct